 An EMS machine is designed to be used on entire muscle groups.
 They are typically used by athletes for rehab, as they will strengthen your ligaments, muscles, and tendons.
 An EMS machine can also help you build muscle, and some athletes use EMS machines in their training programs.

-You can also use EMS machines for expanding your circulatory activity and helping to counteract blood clumps.
+You can also use EMS machines for expanding your circulatory activity and helping to counteract blood clots.
 The great thing about an EMS machine is that you can use it to improve your physical fitness or to help your body heal after a hard workout.

 At the same time, you can’t completely replace your traditional exercise routine with an EMS machine; it’s best when you use it alongside a good physical program.
 You can purchase an EMS machine to use at home, but you’ll often see them at the physical therapist or chiropractor’s office.